 Could you be a mentor?

-PRIME Cymru is always looking for more volunteer mentors with experience in business, finance, recruitment, education and the voluntary sector to be matched with clients across Wales.
+PRIME Cymru is looking for new volunteer mentors to be matched with clients across Wales.
 Mentors join us as volunteers from all types of career backgrounds, offering knowledge, experience and expertise.
-Their help and encouragement provides invaluable support to those who need a hand to make their business dreams become a reality.
+Their help and encouragement provides invaluable support to those who need a hand to secure a job or make their business dreams become a reality.

 - Return to employment after a period of inactivity

 Mentor SpotlightAfter retiring from his job as an Environmental Co-ordinator, Nick Carruthers wanted to stay mentally stimulated.

 He was put in touch with PRIME Cymru by his local Job Centre and was invited to a mentor circle meeting.

 Since then, he’s been ‘drip-fed’ a varied list of clients.
 He’s supported people back into employment following redundancy, guided numerous start-ups and explored new opportunities for retirees.

 Nick finds the pace of mentoring perfect alongside his part time job.

 He said: “It’s nothing too onerous, but it’s a complete change to what I do day-to-day, and it keeps my brain active.”